 ‘Show, don’t tell‘ might be the most overused phrase in writing!

-I am always banging on about show don't tell.
+I am always banging on about telling and showing.

 Afterall, clichés are clichés for a reason and there’s a strong element of wisdom behind the well-worn phrase.

 who has edited more than 500 books and one of the advantages of editing so many books is that you start to see trends.
 You learn the most common mistakes writers make and learn what advice will have the most impact.

 I’ve discovered that by far the most common mistake writers make is that they tend to tell rather than show.

 The impact of telling is that readers become bored as you produce unengaging prose and two-dimensional characters